 If you are confident in running 4 miles or more you are welcome to come down on any training night.
 Training runs are approximately 3 to 5 miles to suit the group, with an average pace of 12 minutes/mile.
 Suitable for anyone running a 10k in 63 minutes plus, or a 5k in 30 minutes plus.

 Leaders: Group 2 Co-ordinator Debbie.
-Other Group 2 leaders are Jude, David P, Michelle, Paul and Chris
+Other Group 2 leaders are David P, Chris, Jude, Michelle, and Wayne

 Runs are at a steady pace for the runner who would like to build stamina, speed and confidence.
 Training runs are approximately 5.5 to 6.5 miles with short stops throughout the run to re-group as required, with an average pace of 10 minutes/mile.
 Suitable for anyone running a 10km in 56 to 62 minutes.

-Leaders: Group 3 Co-ordinator Chris.
-Other Group 3 leaders are Sarah S, Jonny, Margaret, Wayne and Paul.
+Leaders: Group 3 Co-ordinator Jonny.
+Other Group 3 leaders are Sarah S, Margaret, Wayne and Paul.

 Runs are at a faster pace for the runner who are regularly entering races and are looking to improve their speed and endurance.
 Training runs are approximately 6.5 to 7.5 miles with stops to re-group as required, with an average pace of 9 minutes/mile.
 Suitable for anyone running a sub 56 minute 10k.